Hokkaido: Population

-Hokkaidō has the third-largest population of Japan's five main islands, with 5,111,691 people As of 2023.
-It has the lowest population density in Japan, with just 61 PD/km2.
-Hokkaidō ranks 21st in population among the world's islands.
+Hokkaido has the third-largest population of Japan's five main islands, with 4,985,419 people As of October 2025.
+It has the lowest population density in Japan, with just 60 PD/km2.
+Hokkaido ranks 21st in population among the world's islands.
 Major cities include Sapporo and Asahikawa in the central region, and the port of Hakodate facing Honshu in the south.
-Sapporo is Hokkaidō's largest city and the fifth-largest in Japan.
+Sapporo is Hokkaido's largest city and the fifth-largest in Japan.
 It had a population of 1,959,750 As of 31 July 2023 and a population density of 1,748 PD/km2.